oleon12/PhyloMorphyllinae/TNT/README.md

   - **Combined_Loncho_sym.tre:** The most parsimonious trees in Nexus format, after the Symmetric resampling (not useful).
   - **Combined.txt:** The log file from the run.
 It displays all the information that TNT generates, useful if you wanna see Scores, Indices, etc ...

-4. Finally, if you want to calculate tree statistics (i.e., Consistency, Retention and Rescaled Indices), download the "stats.run" script, put in the same folder where you ran the analysis and put the following commands.
+4. Finally, if you want to calculate tree statistics (i.e., Consistency, Retention and Rescaled Indices), download the [stats.run]https://github.com/oleon12/PhyloMorphyllinae/blob/main/TNT/stats.run script, put in the same folder where you ran the analysis and put the following commands.

 ```
 #For Linux, use the terminal